grisuno/strass_strassen/paper/algorithmic_invariance.md

 The two-phase protocol, training followed by sparsification and verification, provides the empirical evidence.
 Previous grokking studies could not distinguish genuine algorithmic learning from convenient local minima.
 The verification framework I provide resolves this ambiguity.

 The batch size investigation illustrates the engineering approach.
 I observed that B in [24, 128] succeeds while other values fail.
 My initial hypothesis, hardware cache effects, was wrong.
 Memory analysis ruled it out.
-A plausible candidate mechanism is gradient covariance geometry: certain batch sizes may create trajectories that favor convergence to discrete attractors.
 However, post-hoc experiments show κ separates discretized from non-discretized checkpoints but fails prospective prediction.
+My gradient noise scale measurements are unreliable (GNS=0 for all conditions), so I cannot test this hypothesis properly.
 Therefore κ is a diagnostic signature, not an established driver.
-The mechanism remains open.
+The mechanism remains unknown and requires future work with corrected measurements.

-The extreme fragility of the system (0% success with noise magnitude 0.001) has implications for reproducibility in deep learning.
+The extreme fragility of the system (0% success with noise magnitude 0.001 added post-training) has implications for reproducibility in deep learning.
 If an algorithm as formal as Strassen requires such precise conditions to emerge, many reproducibility failures may reflect trajectories that missed narrow basins rather than fundamental limitations.

 Algorithmic structure does not passively emerge from optimization.
 It is actively constructed through precise manipulation of training conditions.
 This is the engineering framing: we develop recipes for producing specific material properties, even when the underlying mechanisms are not fully understood.